getnelson/nelson/docs/src/hugo/content/documentation/api.md

     </tr>
     <tr>
       <td><code>422 Unprocessable Entity</code></td>
       <td>Returned if a request body could be parsed, but not decoded, due to a missing or mistyped field.
 The error returns a <code>message</code> and a <code>cursor_history</code> field from the JSON decoder.
-This response is for a request that's missing an `access_token`:
+This response is for a request that's missing an <code>access_token</code>:
       <br />
       <br />
       <pre><code>{